pookleblinky/apocalyptic-vignettes/pbta/playersheet.md

 to roll.
 Sometimes, circumstances mean that success isn't guaranteed.
 That is when a move will be triggered.

+Every move triggers a roll of 2d6 plus appropriate modifier.
+10+, you succeed.
+7-9, you partially succeed but take some consequence.
+6-, you fail and the GM can make a hard move.

 Here are some moves everyone can do:

 - Defy Danger, relevant stat